Concertina: Early 20th century

-In the early 20th century, this popularity rapidly declined as demand for the accordion increased along with mass production of other instruments such as the piano which are more suited to chromatic forms of music like blues and jazz.
+In the early 20th century, the concertina's popularity rapidly declined as demand for the accordion increased, along with mass production of other instruments such as the piano which are more suited to chromatic forms of music like blues and jazz.
 By the middle of the century, few concertina makers remained, and most of those used accordion reeds and inexpensive, unreliable keyboard mechanisms.
 Yet, the various forms of concertina survived in some areas: Anglo concertinas in Irish traditional music, the English and the Anglo in English Morris dancing, the Anglo in Africa, among Afrikaners (see Boer music) and Zulus (who call it a "squashbox"), the Chemnitzer in the United States as a polka instrument, and the bandoneon in Argentina as a prominent part of the tango tradition.
 Between World War I and World War II, there were many concertina and bandoneon bands in Germany, but with the rise of the Nazi regime these musical clubs disappeared.

 Folk revival and present

 The folk revival movements of the 1960s led to a modest resurgence in the popularity of the concertina, particularly the Anglo.
-More recently, concertina popularity again seems on the rise, particularly the Anglo in the traditional music of Ireland.
+More recently, concertina popularity again seems on the rise, particularly the Anglo in the traditional music of Ireland and England.
 Renewed interest in tango since the 1980s has also seen interest in the bandoneon increase.
+American country/folk musician Willi Carlisle has been introducing the concertina (along with the button accordion) into American country music, reflecting a general resurgence of accordions in American music as well.

 Traditional music playing continues in many parts of the UK in the 21st century, often using English and Anglo-system concertinas.
 Concertinas are mass-produced in Italy and China, and are produced by individual workshops in Europe, South Africa, Australia, and North America.
 Modern-made instruments are in a spectrum of quality and traditionalism, with the most expensive instruments using traditional concertina-type reeds, while mid-level and inexpensive instruments take advantage of the lower price of mass-produced accordion reeds.